camarman/linux-command-line/README.md

     Secure Boot   [Disabled]
     USB Boot      [Enabled]

 > Disabling the secure boot is optional.
-However, it's kind of complicated to maintain Linux distributions, where secure boot is enabled.
-The situation might be different for AMD.
+However, it's kind of complicated to maintain Linux distributions where secure boot is enabled.
+The situation might be different for AMD drivers.

 ### Fedora Media Writer (FMW)

 1) Select the **Image Source** as *Download automatically*
 2) Select the **Fedora Release** and adjust the **Write Options**

->:exclamation: Do not select "Delete download after writing" in FMW - Write Options:exclamation:
+>:exclamation: Do not select "Delete download after writing" in FMW - Write Options

 ## Installation

 ### Booting

-1) Reboot
-2) Adjust the **Boot Option Priorities** (EFI order) from the UEFI Firmware Settings
+1) Adjust the **Boot Option Priorities** (EFI order) from the UEFI Firmware Settings
-3) Select *Test this media & start Fedora ...*
+2) In the **GNU GRUB** menu select *Test this media & start Fedora ...*

 ### Live USB - Adjusting Partitions